RISC-IITBBS/risc-handbook/docs/roadmap.md

 * [Youtube Tutorials](https://www.youtube.com/playlist?list=PL-osiE80TeTskrapNbzXhwoFUiLCjGgY7)

 ### C
-C is a great way to learn the basics of this important language whilst doing hands-on robotics.
+C is a important language whilst doing hands-on robotics.Arduino uses a wrapper around C.If the robotics device in question has limitations in memory, then standard C programming language is a better technology choice.

 *Resources*